European Union Mission in Armenia: Contributing states

+Croatia is the only EU country that has no mission in Armenia.

 Timeline of events

 2022

 On 27 December 2022, Armenian Foreign Minister, Ararat Mirzoyan wrote to the EU's High Representative of the Union for Foreign Affairs and Security Policy and invited the European Union to deploy a civilian CSDP mission in the country.
 The mission was subsequently approved by the Council of the European Union on 23 January 2023 with an initial period of deployment of two years.

 2023

 On 23 January 2023, Prime Minister of Armenia Nikol Pashinyan met with EU Special Representative for the South Caucasus, Toivo Klaar and the EU Ambassador to Armenia Andrea Wiktorin to discuss the deployment of EUMA, expanding Armenia–EU cooperation, and issues concerning the blockade of Artsakh.

 On 27 January 2023, the first high-level Armenia-EU Political and Security Dialogue meeting took place in Yerevan.
 Deputy Foreign Minister of Armenia Vahe Gevorgyan and Deputy Secretary General of the European External Action Service Enrique Mora discussed increasing political ties and further developing Armenia–European Union relations.
 The parties discussed issues facing Armenia and security challenges across Europe, the deployment of EUMA, the need to establish a stable and peaceful South Caucasus region, and the process of normalization of Armenia–Turkey relations.
 Enrique Mora stated, "The first ever Armenia-EU Political and Security Dialogue launched today demonstrates our mutual interest in enhancing cooperation on foreign and security policy issues, and readiness to work together for the benefit of peace, security and stability."

 On 30 January 2023, Markus Ritter, an officer of the German Federal Police and former Head of the European Union Advisory Mission in Iraq, was named as the Head of Mission of EUMA.
 It was also announced that the headquarters of the mission will be in Yeghegnadzor.
 Meanwhile, Stefano Tomat, the EEAS Managing Director of the Civilian Planning and Conduct Capability (CPCC), will serve as the Civilian Operations Commander.

 On 9 February 2023, French MEP Nathalie Loiseau confirmed that members of the French National Gendarmerie will be among those deployed to Armenia as part of the EU mission.
 Loiseau stated, "the mission will start on February 20, and I will be in Armenia on that day.
 I welcome Armenia's support and cooperation with the mission.
 The mission will be our eyes and ears on the ground, and its presence should deter new attacks."